basnight/Terraform/File-1/03-install.md

 (or)

-  2.Use GitHub Codespaces (Free for 60 hours per month)
+  2. Use GitHub Codespaces (Free for 60 hours per month)

    - Login to your GitHub account
    - Click on the Profile Icon to the top right